LASIK and PRK have enabled millions of people to achieve excellent vision.

 Both LASIK and PRK treatments provide excellent visual outcomes and freedom from glasses for distance vision for nearly all patients.
 PRK and LASIK generally provide equivalent visual outcomes.
 So why would someone choose LASIK versus PRK?
 Some patients prefer LASIK for its faster healing, and others prefer PRK for its extra safety.

-Dr. Rosenbaum has performed thousands of corrective vision surgeries in Lansing, Owosso, and can recommend the type of surgery and treatment protocol that is best for your individual situation.
+Our Doctors has performed thousands of corrective vision surgeries in Lansing, Owosso, and can recommend the type of surgery and treatment protocol that is best for your individual situation.
 If you would like to learn more about PRK or LASIK surgery contact Rosenbaum Eye and Laser Center at 517-393-2020 or website to schedule a free consultation.